lino-framework/lino/docs/dev/translate/index.rst

 --------

-You are going to edit a series of :xfile:`.po` files which are part of the code repositories of both Lino and :ref:`cosi`.
+You are going to edit a series of :xfile:`.po` files which are part of the code repositories of Lino.

 To edit these :xfile:`.po` files you will be using either your preferred plain text editor or a tool like Poedit_.
 We recommend the